los7key/garden/docs/index.md

 What's a "digital garden" exactly?

-First, let's think about what an actual garden is.
+Let's contemplate what an actual garden is.
 Generally, gardens have these qualities:

 * It's usually a place things grow
 * A garden is never really "done"
-* Weeds can take over if left unattended (See the enormous gap in my blog posts)
+* Weeds can take over if left unattended (See the enormous gap in my posts)
 * A garden can be very personal and private or shared with the public
 * They require attention and love
 * It can be a great place for reflection and contemplation